fnagel/t3extblog/README.md

 Current state
 -------------
-Beta - in production use but missing some features from the original extension.
+Stable - in production use but missing some features from the original extension.

 Idea & goals
 ------------
 This extension aims to be an improved replacement for EXT:t3blog.
 It's based upon Extbase and Fluid.
-Very easy data migration as a slightly modified SQL and TCA is used.
+Easy data migration as a slightly modified SQL and TCA is used.

 This extension could (but should probably not) be used for starting a new blog with TYPO3.
 Keep in mind: TYPO3 is not a dedicated blogging platform.